20 Shoulder Length Hairstyles for Thin Fine Hair: Fuller Styles That Don’t Fall Flat

 3. Beachy Textured Lob

 Soft beachy texture works on fine hair when the ends stay structured.
 This lob has loose bends and a bit of piecey separation, not full-on waves.
-Use a light mousse and a quick twist-dry to keep volume without crunch.
+I reach for the Living Proof Full Dry Volume and Texture Spray when I want that effortless, lived-in finish — it builds body without any stiffness or crunch.

 4. Bottleneck Bangs with Shoulder-Length Layers

 Bottleneck bangs add softness around the eyes while the rest stays shoulder-grazing and light.
 The fringe is fuller at the center and tapers out to cheekbone length, which helps fine hair look denser near the face.
+I’ve found that a good blowout product makes a real difference here — Oribe Grandiose Hair Plumping Mousse builds body through the lengths without weighing the fringe down.
 Blow-dry forward, then sweep.

 5. Classic Collarbone-Length Lob